-Brainstorm about how students find information correctly and locate it on the shelves of the school or public library.
-Review the use of appropriate keywords for searching the library card catalogue or the online public access catalogue (OPAC).

-- Compare ways of looking up information on the Internet and in a library and discuss similarities and differences. - Students who have previous experience in using the Internet predict the results of a search on the topic currently being studied in class. - Remind the class that while many students already use the Internet at home, everyone in the class needs to learn the same techniques and become familiar with the wording or the instructions that will be used in class.
+- Brainstorm about how students find information correctly and locate it on the shelves of the school or public library.
+Review the use of appropriate keywords for searching the library card catalogue or the online public access catalogue (OPAC). - Compare ways of looking up information on the Internet and in a library and discuss similarities and differences. - Students who have previous experience in using the Internet predict the results of a search on "inventions," "innovations," or "discoveries."
+Note: Any other topic currently being studied in class can be substituted and adapted for this purpose. - Remind the class that while many students already use the Internet at home, everyone in the class needs to learn the same techniques and become familiar with the wording or the instructions that will be used in class.
 Remind them also that working on networked computers for multiple users requires different skills and attitudes than working on a standalone computer.
-Finally, emphasize that looking up information for a research project involves different skills than looking for information on a movie, a rock star, racing cars, and so on. - Students brainstorm a list of search engines they have used (e.g., Yahoo!, Yahooligans!, Infoseek, Google, Dogpile, Ask Jeeves, AltaVista, Raging Search). - Students use the search engine they contributed to the brainstormed list and take turns searching the topic being studied.
+Finally, emphasize that looking up information for a research project involves different skills than looking up a movie, a rock star, racing cars, and so on. - Students brainstorm a list of search engines they have used (e.g., Yahoo!, Yahooligans!, Infoseek, Google, Dogpile, Ask Jeeves, AltaVista, Raging Search). - Students use the search engine they contributed to the brainstormed list and take turns searching "inventions" (or any other topic being studied).
 Display each search list on the class computer and projection system.
 Record students' findings for each search engine on a class chart or table, noting the search term(s), its spelling, the number of hits obtained, the organization of hits (regrouped by search engines, rated in percentages, and so on). - As a class, discuss the following questions: - Do the results obtained by each student match the original predictions? - How do the results compare for different search engines?

 Students discuss the possible reasons for the differences between their predictions and the actual results, and between the different search engines.
-They hypothesize which search engine is easier to use than others and more reliable in finding information to support their learning needs.
+They hypothesize which search engine is easier to use and more reliable in finding information to support their learning needs.